Marriage certificate attestation

 - It is mandatory to have a document translated and certified by the Ministry of Justice if it is written in a language other than Arabic.

-- Neither edits nor attests shall be made if a dispute exists between the parties, if it is subject to another authority’s jurisdiction, or if it violates the provisions of Islamic Sharia law, public order, or regulations.
+- Neither edits nor attests shall be made if a dispute exists between the parties, is subject to another authority’s jurisdiction, or violates the provisions of Islamic Sharia law, public order, or regulations.

-- The judge has the right to request any document he deems necessary to prove the fact.
+- The judge can request any document he deems necessary to prove the fact.

 In Abu Dhabi, this service is provided by the Judicial Department, which is the body that is legally responsible for providing this service to UAE citizens.

-Indian marriage certificate attestation in UAE is the process of verifying a marriage certificate issued by an Indian embassy.
-The purpose of this process is to make sure that the marriage certificate was issued by an official and that there are no mistakes on it.
+Indian marriage certificate attestation in UAE is verifying a marriage certificate issued by an Indian embassy.
+The purpose of this process is to ensure that the marriage certificate was issued by an official and that there are no mistakes.
 It also ensures that the bride and groom enter a valid union, which is legal under UAE law.

-The embassy or consulate will then send you back a copy of your original marriage certificate, which has been attested by them after checking it against their records.
+- The embassy or consulate will then send you back a copy of your original marriage certificate, which they have attestedchecking it against their records.
 If it matches, then they will issue another copy of your original marriage certificate, which is valid in UAE too, as long as it does not contain any errors on it due to photocopying errors or any other reason like this because many people have lost their original document due to some reason.

 By reaching Al Balooshi law firm, we can simplify this job by giving the full lead to our finest legal consultants.